Wyoming Prenuptial Agreement

 Step 4: Meet your lawyer 4–6 months before the wedding

 Our recommendation: sign the prenup before proposing.
 That way, you both get the legal work out of the way, and you know this is the right person to marry.
 Already proposed?
 4–6 months before the wedding should leave you enough time to give your spouse 1–2 weeks to review the final draft and have it signed 60+ days before the wedding.
-Wyoming has no minimum waiting period, but Combs (1993) invalidated a document signed roughly a month after the wedding as a postnup for lack of consideration — sign before the ceremony, with margin.
+Wyoming has no minimum waiting period, but courts in other states have consistently shown prenups signed within 30 days of the wedding are suspect.
+60+ days before the wedding is safer.

 Step 5: Review and sign the prenup with your attorney